SteelCompendium/compendium-md/Bestiary/markdown/Warg.md

 ### VILLAINS AND HEROES

 Recognizing their limited lifespan, humans often set their eyes on immortality.
 They unfurl empires at the tip of a sword, sacrifice lives to erect grand monuments, and even aspire to godhood, all in hopes their names will be remembered forever.
-Violence and greed are close cousins in the human family.
+Violence and greed are close cousins in the [[Human|human]] family.
 Those with power and wealth often strive for more by the sword.
 Others turn to theft, often driven to desperation by rapacious neighbors.
-Travelers in human lands are likely to encounter robbers and barons—both exact a toll.
+Travelers in [[Human|human]] lands are likely to encounter robbers and barons—both exact a toll.
 Other humans pursue power more subtly, turning their cunning toward selfish ends.
 When ambitions exceed circumstances, there is always some ancient evil power to call on.
 Cultists seek dark desires in exchange for service, sacrificing to forbidden gods and courting apocalypse.
 Fortunately, many humans devote themselves to righting wrongs and reshaping the world for the better.
 Heroes plunge themselves into danger time and time again, standing against natural and supernatural perils in pursuit of justice.